 EU and EEA citizens in Scotland

-We believe that remaining in the EU and the single market, and continuing to benefit from the free movement of persons, is in the best interests of Scotland and the UK as a whole.
+We want Scotland to continue to be a vibrant, diverse country that faces outwards and is a confident and responsible global citizen.
+That means welcoming free movement of people because it reflects the welcoming place we want to be.
 Not only does Scotland (and the UK) benefit enormously from the contribution made by citizens of other EU countries, but we also benefit from the opportunity that free movement gives to Scots to live and work in other EU countries.

 EU and EEA citizens' rights